FY2019 EPS Estimates for Alphabet Inc Boosted by Analyst (GOOGL)

-Alphabet Inc (NASDAQ:GOOGL) – KeyCorp upped their FY2019 EPS estimates for Alphabet in a note issued to investors on Monday, April 29th.
-KeyCorp analyst A. Hargreaves now anticipates that the information services provider will post earnings of $45.77 per share for the year, up from their previous estimate of $42.31.
+Alphabet Inc (NASDAQ:GOOGL) – Stock analysts at SunTrust Banks lifted their FY2019 earnings per share estimates for shares of Alphabet in a research report issued to clients and investors on Tuesday, April 30th.
+SunTrust Banks analyst Y. Squali now expects that the information services provider will post earnings of $49.40 per share for the year, up from their previous estimate of $47.17.
+SunTrust Banks has a “Buy” rating and a $1,350.00 price objective on the stock.

-Alphabet (NASDAQ:GOOGL) last announced its quarterly earnings data on Monday, April 29th.
-The information services provider reported $11.90 earnings per share for the quarter, beating analysts’ consensus estimates of $10.56 by $1.34.
-The firm had revenue of $29.48 billion for the quarter, compared to analyst estimates of $29.99 billion.
+Alphabet (NASDAQ:GOOGL) last released its quarterly earnings data on Monday, April 29th.
+The information services provider reported $11.90 EPS for the quarter, topping the consensus estimate of $10.56 by $1.34.
 Alphabet had a net margin of 19.71% and a return on equity of 20.06%.
-During the same period in the previous year, the company earned $13.33 earnings per share.
+The business had revenue of $29.48 billion for the quarter, compared to analyst estimates of $29.99 billion.
+During the same period in the previous year, the firm earned $13.33 EPS.

 Alphabet Inc, through its subsidiaries, provides online advertising services in the United States and internationally.
 The company offers performance and brand advertising services.
 It operates through Google and Other Bets segments.
 The Google segment includes principal Internet products, such as Ads, Android, Chrome, Commerce, Google Cloud, Google Maps, Google Play, Hardware, Search, and YouTube, as well as technical infrastructure and newer efforts, including Virtual Reality.